 The transferable nil rate band To the extent that one spouse or civil partner does not use their full nil rate band at death, it is transferable to the survivor's estate.
 The precise rules are complex, but the effective result is that a couple currently has a combined nil rate band of up to £650,000 (£325,000 x 2).
-The transferability means that there is no need to ensure that the first of a couple to die uses their nil rate band, as was the case before transferability was introduced in 2007.
+The transferability means that there is no need to ensure that the first of a couple to die uses their nil rate band, as was once the case.
 However, the transfer must be claimed in the estate IHT return - it is not given automatically.

 Residence nil rate band An additional nil rate band can be set against the value of your home where it is left to a direct descendant.
 The band is £175,000 for 2023/24 and will remain at that level until at least the end of 2027/28.
 Like the nil rate band, any unused portion is transferable between spouses and civil partners (on claim), but unlike the nil rate band it is subject to a 50% taper if your estate is worth more than £2 million (also frozen until the end of 2027/28).
-Special rules deal with downsizing or selling up completely (e.g. on moving into a care home).
+As a consequence there is no RNRB available if the deceased holds